The Bottle Imp: Background

-The theme of the bottle imp can be found in the German legend Spiritus familiaris by the Brothers Grimm.
+The theme of the bottle imp can be found in a German legend published as "Spiritus familiaris" in the Brothers Grimm's collection Deutsche Sagen.
+This legend was the basis for Richard Brinsley Peake's 1828 play The Bottle Imp, which Stevenson acknowledged as a source for his own story.
+(Stevenson ascribes the play to "O. Smith"—presumably its star, Richard John Smith; his wife, Fanny, to Edward Fitzball.)
 Stevenson's imp furthermore resembles the bottled genie from One Thousand and One Nights.

 Stevenson's tale reflects the impressions he gained during a five-month visit of the Kingdom of Hawaii in 1889.
 Part of the storyline takes place in the little town Hoʻokena at the Kona coast of the island of Hawaii, which the author visited.
 In a scene which takes place in Honolulu Stevenson mentions Heinrich Berger, the bandmaster of the Royal Hawaiian Band.
 The name of Keawe's wife refers to the Hawaiian word kōkua, which means help.
 In 1889 Stevenson also visited the leper colony on the island of Molokaʻi and met Father Damien there.
 Therefore, he had a first-hand experience from the fate of lepers.
 Several times Stevenson uses the Hawaiian word Haole, which is the usual term for Caucasians, for example describing the last owner of the bottle.
 When "The Bottle Imp" was published in 1891, the currency system of the Kingdom of Hawaii included cent coins that circulated at par with the U.S. penny.

 The story may be considered as both a continuation of and a light-hearted counterpoint to the theme of selling one's soul to The Devil, manifested in the numerous depictions of Doctor Faust as well as in such stories as "The Devil and Tom Walker" by Washington Irving and "The Devil and Daniel Webster" by Stephen Vincent Benét.

 Publication

 1891 saw the serialized publication of "The Bottle Imp."
-This occurred both in English—first appearing in the March 28, 1891 issue of Black & White—and in Samoan translation by Misi Talatonu with the title "O Le Tala I Le Fagu Aitu"—first appearing in the May issue of the missionary magazine O le sulu Samoa (The Samoan Torch).
-In the former, Stevenson offers a introductory note indicating that "the tale has been designed and written for a Polynesian audience..."
+This occurred both in English—first appearing in the 28 March 1891 issue of Black & White—and in Samoan translation by Misi Talatonu with the title "O Le Tala I Le Fagu Aitu"—first appearing in the May issue of the missionary magazine O le sulu Samoa (The Samoan Torch).
+In the former, Stevenson offers an introductory note indicating that "the tale has been designed and written for a Polynesian audience..."